truenas/documentation/static/includes/TopToolbar.md

 For example, when adding a new system to TrueCommand if you are required to add an API key to authenticate the system.
 Use this function to create an API key for this purpose.

-Click **API Docs** to access the API documentation portal with information on TrueNAS SCALE API commands.
+Click **API Docs** to access the API documentation portal with information on TrueNAS API commands.

 See [API Keys]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Settings/APIKeysScreen.md" >}}) for more information on adding or managing API keys.
 {{< /expand >}}